 The School of Social and Political Sciences is at the forefront of research in the social sciences in Australia.
 We have a team of dedicated academic staff who can offer supervision for research higher degrees in the disciplines of Anthropology, Development Studies, Political Science, Criminology and Sociology and across a comprehensive range of areas.
 The School provides a dynamic and rewarding environment with reading groups, seminars, conferences and graduate journals all contributing to the engagement of the program.

 Prospective students wishing to apply for a graduate research degree (Doctor of Philosophy (Arts), Master of Arts (Thesis only) and Master of Arts (Advanced Seminar & Shorter Thesis)) should establish whether supervision is available for their proposed research.
-Potential supervisors can be found through the School of Social and Political Sciences Our staff web page, or via the Find an Expert I'm looking for a research supervisor web page.
+Potential supervisors can be found through the School of Social and Political Sciences Our staff web page, or via the Find an Expert website.
 Rather than sending your proposal to numerous staff in the first instance, please choose the most relevant person based on their listed research interests and most recent publications and, if they are unavailable, ask for their recommendations for an alternate possibility.
 Once you have identified a potential supervisor/s, please email them the following:

 - A 2,500 word research proposal with a clear title